 - Increase capacity in faith communities to address health issues through established coalitions or networks

 - Increase access to care for those identified as needing additional follow-up to care

 Five Focus Areas and Goals

-- Education and Awareness – Increase awareness of the significance of health disparities, their impact on the state, and the actions necessary to improve the health outcomes for racial and ethnic minorities, rural, and low-income populations of Kentucky.
+- Education and Awareness – Increase awareness of the significance of health disparities, their impact on the state and actions necessary to improve health outcomes for racial and ethnic minorities and rural and low-income populations of Kentucky.

-- Cultural Competency – Improve the health and health care outcomes for racial and ethnic minority and underserved communities through evidence-based tailored approaches that account for differences in culture and language.
+- Cultural Competency – Improve the health and health care outcomes for racial and ethnic minority and underserved communities through evidence-based tailored approaches that account for health disparity among different cultures and language groups.

-- Research – Improve the coordination and utilization of research to advance health equity for racial and ethnic minority and underserved communities.
+- Research – Improve coordination and use of research to advance health equity for racial and ethnic minority and underserved communities.

-- Evaluation – Improve the coordination and utilization of evaluation outcomes to advance health equity for racial and ethnic minority and underserved communities.
+- Evaluation – Improve coordination and use of evaluation outcomes to advance health equity for racial and ethnic minority and underserved communities.

-- Strengthening Partnerships – Strengthen and broaden leadership in Kentucky for addressing health disparities at all levels.
+- Strengthening Partnerships – Strengthen and broaden leadership in Kentucky to address health disparities at all levels.

 The Office of Health Equity provides input using a health equity lens for numerous initiatives and committees.
 Current involvement includes: